 Yes, as long as you link back to my site.
 If you do, I’d love to see it: send me a link!

 Can we collaborate?

 Certainly!
 I love working with like-minded creatives.
 Please get in touch via email@example.com.
 If you’d like to take part in my City Slicker series, drop me a note.
-And I’m always interested in additional freelance writing and social media opportunities.
-All are welcomed!
+I’m also available for freelance writing, translating or editing opportunities.
+Just get in touch.